Key details

 Outcomes

-Galkangu will include efficient and accessible open spaces with awnings to provide shade and shelter along Lyttleton Terrace and St Andrews Avenue.
+Galkangu includes efficient and accessible open spaces with awnings to provide shade and shelter along Lyttleton Terrace and St Andrews Avenue.

-This will ensure the ground floor can be enjoyed by staff and the community.
-A civic forecourt on Lyttleton Terrace and a pocket park on Mundy Street will connect the building to its surrounds and act as a community meeting point.
+This ensures the ground floor can be enjoyed by staff and the community.
+A civic forecourt on Lyttleton Terrace and a pocket park on Mundy Street connects the building to its surrounds and act as a community meeting point.
 A strong landscape theme is consistent throughout the building with an internal courtyard and several strategic cut-outs creating space for daylight and views

-End of trip facilities including bicycle racks will promote the use of sustainable transport for workers.
+End of trip facilities include bicycle racks to promote the use of sustainable transport for workers.

-The community can enjoy the ground floor area which will include customer service areas, a concierge, a cafe and spaces with ‘lookouts’ offering views of the GovHub’s landscaped gardens and beyond.
+The community can enjoy the ground floor area which includes customer service areas, a concierge, a cafe and spaces with ‘lookouts’ offering views of the GovHub’s landscaped gardens and beyond.

-Galkangu will offer high-quality, flexible working spaces, including the use of shared meeting spaces and rooms spaced throughout the building.
+Galkangu offers high-quality, flexible working spaces, including the use of shared meeting spaces and rooms spaced throughout the building.

 Approach